xiix0/scam/README.md

-Kindness is a language which the deaf can hear and the blind can read.
+They have been at a great feast of languages, and stolen the scraps.
-		-- Mark Twain
+		-- William Shakespeare, "Love's Labour's Lost"